pbartkowicz/perun/README.md

 yarn test
 ```

-If you want' to collect code coverage, simply run
+If you want to collect code coverage, simply run
 ```sh
 yarn test:coverage
 ```